microsoft/FluidFramework/docs/content/docs/start/react-tutorial.md

 ## Start the Fluid server and run the application

-In the Command Prompt, run the following command to start the FRS server.
-Note that `tinylicious` is the name of the FRS that runs on localhost.
+In the Command Prompt, run the following command to start the Fluid service.
+Note that `tinylicious` is the name of the Fluid service that runs on localhost.

 ```dotnetcli
 npx tinylicious